Skip to Main Navigation

 • $1 billion was disbursed toward housing sector, with most being dedicated to the repair and reconstruction of damaged buildings.

-• More than 2,000km of emergency repairs were made on motorways, highways, and other national roads.
+• More than 2,000 km of emergency repairs were made on motorways, highways, and other national roads.

-• Local authorities rebuilt approximately 500 educational institutions and the share of educational institutions with bomb shelters has increased from 68% to 80%.
+• Local authorities rebuilt approximately 500 educational institutions and the share of educational institutions with bomb shelters increased from 68% to 80%.

 Ukraine’s Needs

-Reforms and policies that catalyze private sector investment and ensure an inclusive and green recovery, as well as integrating priority setting and project planning into the medium-term budget planning process, are critical to Ukraine’s successful recovery.
+Reforms and policies that catalyze private sector investment and prioritize an inclusive and green recovery, as well as integrating priority setting and project planning into the medium-term budget planning process, are critical to Ukraine’s successful recovery.

 Ukraine is taking much more ownership of its own future and is pursuing reforms to grow the economy, attract private sector investment, and increase tax revenues.

-Last Updated: Feb 23, 2024
+Last Updated: Aug 01, 2024

 STAY CONNECTED